skypilot-org/skypilot/docs/source/cloud-setup/cloud-permissions/kubernetes.rst

     $ kubectl apply -f create-sky-sa.yaml

-After creating the service account, the cluster admin may distribute kubeconfigs with the `sky-sa` service account to users who need to access the cluster.
+After creating the service account, the cluster admin may distribute kubeconfigs with the ``sky-sa`` service account to users who need to access the cluster.

-Users should configure SkyPilot to use the `sky-sa` service account through ``~/.sky/config.yaml``:
+Users should also configure SkyPilot to use the ``sky-sa`` service account through ``~/.sky/config.yaml``:

 .. code-block:: yaml

+    # ~/.sky/config.yaml
     kubernetes:
       remote_identity: sky-sa   # Or your service account name